GreyGnome/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.
 ```
-*_What's New?_ Tue Jun 23 06:47:10 CDT 2015 Version 0.6.3 of the
+*_What's New?_ Tue Jun 23 06:47:10 CDT 2015 Version 0.7.0 of the library has
-library has been released.
-This release includes an Object Oriented
+been released.
+This release includes compiler directives that allow you
-example, OOSimple, in the examples/ directory.
-There are no other changes
-since version 0.6.2.
-It also meets the requirements of the Arduino 1.5.x library
-specification, and includes support for the ATmega1284p line of processors
-(includes ATmega644).
-The Mighty 1284 is used as the basis.
-As I don't have a
-1284-based processor, this code compiles but has not been tested.
-Bug reports
-encouraged and welcomed!*
+to eliminate unneeded ports and memory allocations, to more efficiently
+utilize code and static RAM.
+See https://github.com/GreyGnome/EnableInterrupt/wiki/SaveMemory
+for the new features.*

 The EnableInterrupt library is a new Arduino interrupt library, designed for
 all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based